logo

 Arizona State University-Tempe

 The Tempe campus of Arizona State University (ASU-Tempe) is home to a Master of Counseling (MC) degree that prepares graduates for a wide range of careers in the mental health and counseling fields.
 The program teaches students to provide culturally-competent counseling services in individual, group, and community settings.
-Students are required to complete 60 credits along with either a research thesis or a comprehensive exam.
-Upon graduation, students will meet the educational requirements in Arizona to become a Licensed Associate Counselor (LAC).
+Students are required to complete 60 credits and either a research thesis or a comprehensive exam.
+Upon graduation, students will meet the educational requirements in Arizona to become Licensed Associate Counselors (LACs).
 ASU-Tempe also offers a Master of Applied Science (MAS) in Marriage and Family Therapy that meets the educational requirements to become a Licensed Marriage and Family Therapist (LMFT) in Arizona.
-This degree is comprised of 39 credits, a 12-month internship, and a graduate research paper.
+This degree consists of 39 credits, a 12-month internship, and a graduate research paper.

 Northern Arizona University

 Northern Arizona University (NAU) offers two CACREP-accredited counseling degrees.
-The Master of Arts (MA) in Clinical Mental Health Counseling is a 60-credit degree offered at the Flagstaff, Phoenix, and Tucson campuses.
-Upon completion of the program, graduates will meet the educational requirements in Arizona to become a Licensed Associate Counselor (LAC).
+The Master of Arts (MA) in Clinical Mental Health Counseling is a 60-credit degree offered at the Flagstaff, Pima Community College, and North Valley campuses.
+Upon completion of the program, graduates will meet the educational requirements in Arizona to become Licensed Associate Counselors (LACs).
 The program takes approximately two years to complete full-time with new students admitted in the fall.
-The Master of Education (M.Ed.) in School Counseling is a 48-credit degree that meets Arizona requirements for school counseling licensure.
+The Master of Education (M.Ed.) in School Counseling is a 60-credit degree that meets Arizona requirements for school counseling licensure.
 Coursework focuses on topics such as child and human development, cultural diversity, and program evaluation.
 Graduates of the program are able to work in elementary, middle, and secondary school settings with children in kindergarten through twelfth grade.
 New students are admitted into NAU’s M.Ed. in School Counseling program in the fall and spring terms.

 Online and Hybrid Programs